 Wednesday is totally booked… why don’t you send over some dates that are good for you…

 After a while, this starts to feel like we’re living in a Monty Python sketch!

 With Calendly, all we have to do is send over our link, and the person we’re coordinating with can simply pick the best time for them.
 The appointment is then added to our calendars.

 Zoom is a great video conferencing tool.
 It’s especially handy because it makes sharing both video and screens so easy.
-Zoom is the tool we use for our weekly Office Hours, in-depth calls with our customers, and team meetings where screens or video are required.
+Zoom is the tool we use for in-depth calls with our customers and team meetings where screens or video are required.
 Something we love about Zoom is the ability to poll attendees to our office hours.
 Zoom makes it simple to just throw up a simple poll and gauge what people are most interested in hearing about.

 Plus, we can unmute guests if they are interested in having one-on-one discussions about their specific situations.
 Zoom also makes recording our meetings easy, so we can upload videos to YouTube later and send them to the folks who weren’t able to attend live.

 Buffer makes scheduling and batching our social media content a breeze.
 It’s so nice to just sit down and schedule an entire week’s worth of posts across our main platforms.
 This helps save our team time, energy, and effort.
 Buffer’s engagement analytics are also helpful in showing us the content our audience likes the most.

 Pro tip: Did you know that with Buffer is that you can schedule retweets?
 We love this feature because you can ensure you share something you like without spamming your feed.